-Air Switch (Blower) If the ignition control closes its BLOWER relay, and the control does not see the Main Valve relay close within (2) minutes, this message will be displayed.
+Air Switch (Blower) If the ignition control closes its BLOWER relay, and the control does not see the IGNITION relay close within (2) minutes, this message will be displayed.
 This alarm protects the boiler from freeze ups being caused by a blower bringing in cold outside air with no fire.
 BLOWER, RPM FAULT The Tach signal on J1 is present or is not present (depending on the Blower Type) when the blower starts it's pre-purge.
 This may be caused by the Boiler Type setting being improperly set to a VFD when an Ametek blower is present, or an Ametek blower being set when a VFD is present.
-BLOWER, RPM HIGH: (Ametek Blower) f the signal from the HeatNet control board to the Ametek blower exceeds the factory limits, or the blower "runs away" (excessive speed), this message will be displayed.
+BLOWER, RPM HIGH: (Ametek Blower) If the signal from the HeatNet control board to the Ametek blower exceeds the factory limits, or the blower "runs away" (excessive speed), this message will be displayed.
 With this event, the HeatNet control will lockout the boiler and the boiler will require a manual reset to restart.
-Blower Signal not Received, Retrying The Boiler attempted to start by sending the J5 FLAME SAFE ALARM signal to the Ignition Control.
-The control then waited for the Blower signal from the Ignition Control and timed out.
-Call For Service When a start signal to the ignition control is sent and not received the, H-Net control waits 2 minutes.
-A retry start ignition sequence for the duration of the local pump post purge time will occur.
-During this time ,"Blower Signal not Received, Retrying" will be displayed.
-After (5) attempts the H-Net control will lock out.
-Combustion Air Damper Fault Caused when the damper is detected closed, but should be open.
+Combustion Air Damper Fault Caused when the damper is detected closed, but should be open .
 Input on J12B.7 & J12B.8.
 DHW Heating The boiler is performing DHW Heating.
 Failsafe: HeatNet Communications Lost The control has entered the Failsafe mode due to a loss of HeatNet communications from the Master.

 Failsafe: Low DHW Temperature The boiler has entered Failsafe mode due to a low DHW temperature.
 Failsafe: Low Header Temperature The boiler has entered Failsafe mode due to a low Header temperature.
 Failsafe: Low Return Temperature The boiler has entered Failsafe mode due to a low Return temperature.
 Failsafe: Low Supply Temperature The boiler has entered Failsafe mode due to a low supply temperature Fault A problem has occurred with boiler - Interlocks or firmware detected.
 Fuel Change (Dual Fuel) is in Progress If the boiler is configured for dual fuel - displays during a changeover.
 Gas Pressure is too High or Low If the GAS PR opens on J11A.7 & J11A.8 due to a gas pressure issue.
 Heating The system is in a heating mode, but none of the boilers are firing.
-High/Low ΔT limited Algorithm that looks at High $\Delta T$ or Low $\Delta T$ to protect boiler from thermal shock/stress.
+High/Low ΔT limited Algorithm that looks at High ΔT or Low ΔT to protect boiler from thermal shock/stress.
 When this is displayed firing rate is limited.
 Ignition Control Alarm Occurs when the Ignition Control closes it alarm relay - Input on J5 FLAME SAFE ALARM.
 The ignition control alarm is displayed if the ignition control detects a fault.
 This could be a flame failure, air proving switch, or other fault associated with the ignition control.
 When this fault occurs, you will need to refer to the ignition control for the reason.
 Input Clamped at Modulation Maximum This clamp ensures that until all boilers are running, the input is limited to minimize over firing the system when new boilers are added.
 It also limits the boiler's input before servicing a request to go to high fire (preventing thermal shock).
 Input Clamped for Protection (Operating Limit) This clamp is active when the supply water temperature is in the Operating Limit Band (Yellow part of the Heating bar).
 It is used to limit the input of the boiler in order to minimize cycling off the Operating Limit.
 Input is limited to 1⁄2 rate The boiler is in a protection mode, High/Low Delta - firing rate limited.